-The 2014 season will be J.C.
-Field’s sixth at UND, serving the past five seasons as an assistant coach before becoming the associate head coach in July 2013.
+The 2015 season will be J.C.
+Field’s seventh at UND, serving five seasons as an assistant coach before becoming the associate head coach in July 2013.
 Field serves as the primary hitting and catching coach for the program, as well as the team’s third base coach.
 He currently oversees the team’s west coast recruiting and assists in recruiting in the midwest region.

 The UND offense etched numerous outstanding achievements in 2013.
 North Dakota led the Great West Conference in hitting with a .292 clip and scored runs in bunches down the stretch.
 An April 14th game saw UND score 12 runs in an inning for a 23-7 win at regular-season champion Northern Colorado.
 Less than a month later, North Dakota busted loose for 25 runs against New Jersey Tech, the seventh-most runs in a single game in school history.